felixongom/hot/README.md

 //10.00M
 ```
 ### chop()
-It cuts some part of the array or strin off from some position to a particular position.
+It cuts some part of the array or string off from some position to a particular position.
 ```php
 Hot\Hot::chop('Test text', 1, 6);
 // Test t